VDA5050/VDA5050/VDA5050_EN.md

 Depending on the internal state of the vehicle, the selected trajectory may vary.*

 ![Figure 10 Edges with corridor attribute.](./assets/edges_with_corridors.png)
 >Figure 10 Edges with a `corridor` attribute that defines the left and right boundaries within which a vehicle is allowed to deviate from its predefined trajectory to avoid obstacles.
 On the left, the kinematic center defines the allowed deviation, while on the right, the contour of the vehicle, possibly extended by the load, defines the allowed deviation.
-This is defined by the `corridorRefPoint` parameter.
+This is defined by the `corridorReferencePoint` parameter.

 The area in which the vehicle is allowed to navigate independently (and deviate from the original edge trajectory) is defined by a left and a right boundary.
-The optional `corridorRefPoint` field specifies whether the vehicle control point or the vehicle contour should be inside the defined boundary.
+The optional `corridorReferencePoint` field specifies whether the vehicle control point or the vehicle contour should be inside the defined boundary.
 The boundaries of the edges shall be defined in such a way that the vehicle is inside the boundaries of the new and now current edge as soon as it passes a node.
 Instead of setting the corridor boundaries to zero, master control shall not use the `corridor` attribute if the vehicle shall not deviate from the trajectory.